A girl playing a phonics phase 1 game, holding a shell to her ear playing an environmental sounds game

 Instead, we simply need to be mindful of the sounds around us, spending time thinking about how we can draw children’s attention to the similarities and differences in the sounds they hear every day.
 Playing preschool listening games to encourage comparison between loud sounds, quiet sounds, fast sounds, slow sounds, and silence, are key to this listening success.

-When, where and how often should we play games with environmental sounds?
+When, where and how often should we use phase 1 phonics activities using environmental sounds?

 A preschool girl places a finger to her lips to demonstrate the conditions for successful phase 1 phonics games